zckoh/ecommerce-fullstack/README.md

 1) Clone/Download repository source code:
     Once Python is installed/setup, download/clone this repository to get the source code.
     ```bash
+    ## Go to the folder you where you want to keep the project
+    mkdir scratch
+    cd scratch

     ## via ssh key
     git clone git@github.com:zckoh/tf-nglun.git